WHAT IS TOPAZ SHARPEN AI ?

 The message here is that as photographers, we can keep our focus on conservation and work to benefit other endangered species.
 Let us keep our conservation vision, put down our shotguns, and focus on making our photography benefit living creatures.
 By doing nature, travel and landscape photography, we are investing in wildlife by helping create an economic nest to protect future wildlife populations.

-To become a conservation photographer, start close to home.
+To help species with your photography, start close to home.
 Find an endangered location or animal species.
-Choose one you can easily photograph and visit often.
+Choose one you can easily photograph.
 If you find out it needs protecting, tell others.
-Get to your site or animal often and photograph everything that makes it special.
-Work to conserve the area with a group and use the spending power of the group to save land for wildlife.
+Visit your site or animal often and photograph everything that makes it special.
+Work to conserve the area together with a group and use the spending power of the group to help save wildlife and wildlife habitat.

 When I was invited to talk about photography for a boaters gathering in St Augustine, Florida this month, I tried to answer a broad range of questions about the creative process to a group of sailors and cruisers from around the world.

 The process of sharing to this audience was exhilarating and I told a few stories while sharing pictures.
 None of the pictures in my talk showed flamingos.
 We're coming to them. . .

 Since childhood, I've been fortunate to have visual story tellers in my family who've told compelling tales about the places they've been.
 One such story teller was my grandfather Pappy, a creative commercial artist, painter and keen visual observer with a lively sense of humor and a gift for the textual and textural details within many large paintings that illustrated his WWI experiences and were gifts to celebrate the travels of his friends.